 Compared to the older approaches for treating varicose veins, there are now a number of modern options available for patients who need varicose vein treatment at our offices in Oregon (NW Portland, Tigard, Bend).
 In early 1990s physicians and companies developed new techniques that are less invasive and that can be done in the outpatient setting.
 The best known are radiofrequency ablation technique (the VNUS Closure Procedure), Venaseal and Varithena.
 There is some suggestion that the rate of varicose vein recurrence may be less with endovenous ablation of the saphenous vein, such as radiofrequency ablation, compared to traditional vein ligation and stripping.
 At the very least, the newer techniques we offer allow patient to be treated in an outpatient setting where they can walk in, have their treatment, and often in less than an hour, walk out and quickly return to activities the very next day.

-To learn more about varicose veins at our Bend or Tigard, Oregon vein centers, request a consultation today with one of our specialists.
+To learn more about varicose vein treatment options at our Bend, Tigard, or Northwest Portland, Oregon vein centers, request a consultation today with one of our specialists.